vaughan-rich/gitfiti-wall/README.md

 # Gitfiti Wall 🎨
-Dummy repository for messing about with gitfiti
+A dummy repository for messing about with gitfiti